mirage/typebeat/README.md

 But the parser does not terminate because we have the `CFWS` token at the end.
 What that means?
-The parser expect an `End of input` or any character different than `wsp` (and you can produce that by `Angstrom.Unbuffered.Complete`) to check than the hypothetic next line is a new field.
+The parser expect an `End of input` or any character different than `wsp` (and you can produce that by `Angstrom.Unbuffered.Complete`) to check that the hypothetical next line is a new field.
 Because, as you know, we can write something like:

 ```
 Content-Type: text/html;^CRLF